nextauthjs/next-auth/docs/docs/providers/boxyhq-saml.md

 ...
 ```

 On the client side you'll need to pass additional parameters `tenant` and `product` to the `signIn` function.
-This will allow SAML Jackson to figure out the right SAML configuration and take your user to the right SAML Identity Provider to sign them in.
+This will allow BoxyHQL SAML to figure out the right SAML configuration and take your user to the right SAML Identity Provider to sign them in.

 ```tsx
 import { signIn } from "next-auth/react";